Demmon1/The-Neolithic-Mod/README.md

 -Restore vanilla stone path shape

--Reduce firewood crafting recipes to "Vanilla-like" scale (Obsolete)
+-Reduce firewood crafting recipes to "Vanilla-like" scale

 -Debuff "lump of fat" to give only 100 satiety